 It is our policy to ensure that animals kept at Little Jungle will be cared for according to their individual requirements and needs.
-In the event that animals are kept at the setting, the children will be encouraged to help care for our animals, feeding, petting, cleaning etc. and will be encouraged to talk with adults regarding the animals and their care.
+If animals are kept at the setting, the children will be encouraged to help care for our animals, feeding, petting, cleaning etc. and will be encouraged to talk with adults regarding the animals and their care.